dotink/sage/external/docs/classes/Dotink/Sage/Document.md

 ### Instance Properties
 #### <span style="color:#6a6e3d;">$description</span>

+The description of the document as parsed from the docblock

 #### <span style="color:#6a6e3d;">$details</span>

+The details of the document as parsed from the docblock

 #### <span style="color:#6a6e3d;">$info</span>

+The information array which contains tokens and their parsed values

 #### <span style="color:#6a6e3d;">$keys</span>

+The keys associated with this document (static, final, abstract, public, etc)

 #### <span style="color:#6a6e3d;">$reflection</span>

+The token reflection for the document

 #### <span style="color:#6a6e3d;">$type</span>

+The type of this document (class, method, property, trait, etc)

 #### <span style="color:#6a6e3d;">$documents</span>

 The internal documents collection

+##### Details

+This will be passed to any subqueries we might do which provides a progressive filtering of any parent document collection